KILTprotocol/docs/docs/chain/did.md

 The user then has to create the `did::create` extrinsic and sign it with any KILT account that has enough funding to pay both the transaction fees and the DID deposit.
 The extrinsic consists of

-* The `DidCreationDetails` object containing keys and service endpoints
+* The `DidCreationDetails` object containing keys, service endpoints and the account id of the submitter for the creation
 * The `DidSignature` which is a signature using your authentication key over the scale encoded `DidCreationDetails` from above
 * A regular signature authenticating the sender of the extrinsic

+The DID owner and the submitter can be two different parties.
+This allows the creation of a DID without having to pay any fees or deposits.

+Beware that this also means that the DID creator gives up some power over the DID: The submitter who pays the deposit will be able to delete the DID from the blockchain and claim back its deposit.

-Once this extrinsic is submitted and executed, the DID is written to the chain.
+Once the `did::create` extrinsic is submitted and executed, the DID is written to the chain.

 ## Updating a DID